 For severe cancer pain, special treatment procedures may be used.
 These include:

 Nerve blocks, involving the injection of anaesthetic medication into affected areas.
 Spinal infusion of drugs, providing long-term pain control.

 Chronic cancer pain often causes patients significant distress and in severe cases, depression.
-At the THE PAIN SPECIALIST CENTRE, you will benefit from having a psychologist involved in your care.
+At THE PAIN SPECIALIST CENTRE, our psychologists will provide you with an integrated care system.

 If you are already suffering from cancer pain and looking for treatment or seeking a doctor's help, click here.